singh2626ss/Google-Hackathon_Backend/README.md

 # QuantumFin AI Backend

 This repository contains the server-side components of **QuantumFin AI**, developed as part of the Agent Development Kit Hackathon with Google Cloud.
 The backend implements a multi-agent architecture that powers real-time portfolio analysis, market sentiment scoring, risk assessment, and report generation.
+Front end Repo:- https://github.com/singh2626ss/portfolio-frontend

 ## Table of Contents